RezaNourafkan/Transport-/README.md

 arXiv:1807.03852

 Analytic continuation is required to obtain optical conductivity.
-A python code for Pade analytic continuation is accompanied.
+A python code (called Pade.py) for Pade analytic continuation is accompanied.

 Instalation:
 Go to src directory, revise the makefile by providing the path to lapack and blas library  and command